marcgenevat/Rosserial-Arduino-Playground/README.md

 ##Sub_lcd

-Set up your lcd display following the instructions of this website: http://diwo.bq.com/programando-lcd/ (unfortunately is in spanish but you can follow the images)
+Set up your lcd display following the instructions of this website: http://diwo.bq.com/programando-lcd/ (unfortunately it is in spanish but you can follow the images)

 Once you've uploaded the code to your Arduino, open your terminal and write these following commands: